pprunty/pprunty.github.io/posts/01-ambient-writing.md

 data collected.
 Processed and pre-processed to an artificial ideal.
 A flower without a bee.
 A heart that does not beat.
 They cannot feel.

+* Do not use overly complex language.
+If your friends would not under- stand it, then how would the world?
+* You should be able to tell your story aloud.
+A good practice is to start from this notion and work backwards.
+Tell your story, then embellish it in your writing.
+3
+* If any of your writing, be it a paragraph, sentence or single word, does not contribute in some percentage to the telling of the story, remove it.30 If your writing does not make me feel.
+Bin it.
+Burn it.
+Break it.
+4

 Let the machines hum in the background to the symphony of our heart's beat.